poolifier/tatami-ng/README.md

 - Library API backward compatible with [mitata](https://github.com/evanwashere/mitata) up to version 0.1.14 ✔
 - Benchmark latency and throughput ✔
 - Support for sync and async benchmark ✔
 - Advanced benchmark statistics: significance, error margin, variance, standard deviation, p-quantiles, ... ✔
-- Support for multiple JS runtime (primary support for node, deno, bun and browsers but works with all JS runtime) ✔
+- Multiple JS runtime support at zero cost abstraction (primary support for node, deno, bun and browsers but works with all JS runtime) ✔
-- Multiple JS runtime support at zero cost abstraction ✔
 - Support for ESM and TypeScript ✔

 ## Table of contents